Haymarket affair: Pardons and historical characterization

 Christopher Thale writes in the Encyclopedia of Chicago that lacking credible evidence regarding the bombing, "the prosecution focused on the writings and speeches of the defendants."
 He further notes that the conspiracy charge was legally unprecedented, the judge was "partisan", and all the jurors admitted prejudice against the defendants.
-Historian Carl Smith wrote: "The visceral feelings of fear and anger surrounding the trial ruled out anything but the pretense of justice right from the outset."
-Smith notes that scholars have long considered the trial a "notorious" miscarriage of justice.
+Historian Carl Smith writes: "The visceral feelings of fear and anger surrounding the trial ruled out anything but the pretense of justice right from the outset."
+Smith notes that scholars have long considered the trial a "notorious miscarriage of law".

 Not all observers have been so harsh towards the prosecution and trial.
-In a review somewhat more critical of the defendants, historian Jon Teaford concludes that "the tragedy of Haymarket is the American justice system did not protect the damn fools who most needed that protection ...
+In a review somewhat more critical of the defendants, historian Jon Teaford concludes "the tragedy of Haymarket is the American justice system did not protect the damn fools who most needed that protection ...
 It is the damn fools who talk too much and too wildly who are most in need of protection from the state."
-Historian Timothy Messer-Kruse revisited the digitized trial transcript and argued, against prevailing consensus of historians and legal experts, that the proceedings were fair for their time and there was compelling evidence linking the accused to the bombing and also linking the accused to wider anarchist networks that promoted political violence.
-Messer-Kruse claims critics of the trial tend to ignore the court transcripts, and also notes how prevailing court procedure of the era relied heavily on witness testimony and there was little or no emphasis on physical evidence.
+Historian Timothy Messer-Kruse revisited the digitized trial transcript and argues, against prevailing consensus of historians and legal experts, that the proceedings were fair for their time and there was compelling evidence linking the accused to the bombing and also linking the accused to wider anarchist networks that promoted political violence.
+Messer-Kruse claims critics of the trial tend to ignore the court transcripts and notes how prevailing court procedure of the era relied heavily on witness testimony, and there was little or no emphasis on physical evidence.